Microneedling with PRP in Walnut Creek: What It Does, Who It Helps, and What to Expect

 This is one reason that skin may still look tired even when the face does not necessarily need filler or a more aggressive treatment.
 In some patients, the goal is not to change the shape of the face.
 The goal is to improve the quality of the skin itself.

-SkinPen® microneedling is designed to create controlled treatment depth in a clinical setting.
-The purpose is not to damage the skin aggressively.
-The purpose is to create a precise, controlled stimulus that encourages the skin to remodel gradually.
+SkinPen is a professional microneedling device designed for controlled treatment depth in a clinical setting.
+The goal is not to injure the skin aggressively.
+The goal is to create a precise, controlled stimulus so the skin can remodel gradually.

 PRP is not magic, and it does not guarantee a result.
-But for selected patients, it may be a useful addition to microneedling when the goal is gradual, natural-looking skin improvement.
+For selected patients, however, it may be a useful addition to microneedling when the goal is gradual, natural-looking improvement in skin quality.

 What does PRP add to microneedling?